jolenechong/textSummarizerLLMsApp/README.md

 ```

-Feel free to check out the paper and code snippets as well as the first model above for more details on the fine-tuning process and the evaluation of the models.
+Feel free to check out the process through my documentation and code snippets as well as the first model above for more details on the fine-tuning process and the evaluation of the models.

 To run the front-end streamlit application locally, follow these steps:
 ```bash